 6. “and last but not least, the vast use of the term ’predict’ leads the reader to believe that the predictive power of Φ and Φ' will be examined by comparing the results with those measured on real systems; however, it seems that the term predict serves as a synonym to values extracted by fitting.”

-The predictions of the potential functions used to model the 3 systems (Argon, Silicon and a Carbon Nanotube) have been compared to experimental results in other works (see for example 34,45).
-For the CNT, we use the Brenner potential simply for conveinience.
+We realize that our understanding of the word predict is different from that of the referee, but believe that it is appropriate.
+It was not our objective here to compare against experimental measurements.
+The predictions of the potential functions used to model the three systems (argon, silicon and a carbon nanotube) have been compared to experimental results in other works (see for example 34,45).
+For the CNT, we use the Brenner potential simply for convenience.
 It is known that improved potentials can better capture experimental data, see Phys.
 Rev. B 81, 205441 (2010).
 As stated, our primary goal was to compare the two SED method, Φ and Φ'.
-Fitting procedures are certainly necessary to make predictions of the phonon properties.
+Fitting procedures are necessary to make predictions of the phonon properties.

-7. “In summary, it is not at all clear why do the authors prefer one definition over the other,...”
+7. “In summary, it is not at all clear why do the authors prefer one definition over the other,.and what is the actual difference of the two–from the theoretical point of view.

-5. Summary

-Still, the most important predictions are the mode-by-mode phonon properties.
-Of

-particular importance are the lifetimes, which are the key input for Boltzmann transport

-equation-based models [18].
-Thus, we do not recommend Φ' for predicting phonon

-lifetimes or thermal conductivity.

-8. “...and what is the actual difference of the two–from the theoretical point of view.

 ”

-5. Summary

-We derived the correct phonon SED, Φ, and its relation to the phonon frequencies

-and lifetimes by starting from the normal mode coordinates.
-We then presented an

-alternative formulation to the phonon spectral energy density, Φ , which does not require

-the phonon mode eigenvectors.
-Because Φ does not contain the eigenvectors, this

-alternative formulation does not represent the phonon spectral energy density, but does

-contain information about the phonon dispersion as the temperature approaches 0 K

-(see Appendix B).
+We regret that our conclusion was not clear to the reviewer.
+The conclusion is that the Φ method is correct and that the Φ' method is not correct.
+This conclusion is made by comparing the predictions of each to predictions from the Green-Kubo method on the same system.
+The difference between the two methods from a theoretical point of view is that the Φ method uses the phonon mode eigenvector while the Φ' method does not.
+These points are all made in the Summary section, which we have revised for clarity,

 Response to Referee 1 (referee’s text in italics)